Religious education: Finland

-In Finland religious education is mandatory subject both in comprehensive schools (7–16 years) and in senior/upper secondary schools (16-18/19 years).
+In Finland religious education is mandatory subject both in comprehensive schools (7–16 years) and in senior/upper secondary schools (16–18/19 years).
 Most of Finnish students study Evangelical Lutheran religious education.
 A student can receive religious education according to his or her own religion if the denomination is registered in Finland.
-Since religious education is a compulsory subject, pupils who do not belong to any religious group are taught Ethics.
+Since religious education is a compulsory subject, pupils who do not belong to any religious group are taught ethics.
 Also some non-Lutheran pupils participate in the Evangelical Lutheran religious education.

 France

 In France, the state recognizes no religion and does not fund religious education.
 However, the state subsidizes private teaching establishments, including religious ones, under strict conditions of not forcing religion courses on students and not discriminating against students according to religion.
-An exception is the area of Alsace-Moselle where, for historical reasons (it was ruled by Germany when this system was instituted in the rest of France) under a specific local law, the state supports public education in some religions (Catholic, Protestant, Jewish) mostly in accord with the German model.
+An exception is the area of Alsace–Moselle where, for historical reasons (it was ruled by Germany when this system was instituted in the rest of France) under a specific local law, the state offers publicly-sponsored catechesis or instruction in some religions (Catholic, Protestant, Jewish) mostly in accord with the German model.